First American Survey Map of Honolulu Harbor

 Large US Coast & Geodetic Survey map of Honolulu Harbor, based upon surveys conducted by the US Corps of Topographical Engineers and US Navy.

 The map illustrates the newly dredged channel into the harbor, along with a plan of Honolulu that shows the customs house, wharves (and wharf owners), streets, buildings (including the Opera House and Government buildings), market, clock tower, library, hotel and other features.
-St. Louis College and the Kaumakapilil Ruins are also noted.
+St. Louis College and the Kaumakapili Ruins are also noted.

 At the bottom right, tidal information is given.